Dallas Drake: Playing career

 During Drake's time with the Coyotes, Phoenix-area band, Stone Bogart, wrote and recorded the song "Dallas Drake," depicting many great moments by the player and clipping various radio broadcasts.
 The song was used on ESPN and ABC broadcasts of NHL games for the few years following the song's release.

 Drake was known as a tenacious skater and a tough customer in the corners throughout his 16-year career.
 Although he wasn't a prolific goal scorer as a pro like he was in college, his knowledge of the game, leadership and fierce competitiveness allowed him to skate in 1009 NHL games.
 Since 1992, he was sent to the minor leagues only once.
 In the 1993–1994 season, Drake skated one game in Adirondack on a rehab assignment, scoring two goals before returning to Detroit the following day and finishing with 10 goals and 22 assists.

 Drake signed with the St. Louis Blues for the 2000–01 season, and remained with the organization for six seasons.
 He achieved his career high in goals with 20 during the 2002–03 season, and was named captain for the 2005–06 and 2006–07 seasons.

 Drake was placed on waivers by the Blues on June 26, 2007 with the purpose of buying out his contract.

 On July 9, 2007, he was signed as an unrestricted free agent by the Red Wings to a one-year, $550,000 contract.
 He had considered ending his professional career with other NHL teams, but chose to return to Detroit in hopes of winning the Stanley Cup with the club that had drafted him over 16 years prior.
 On June 4, 2008 those dreams were realized when Detroit defeated the Pittsburgh Penguins to win their 11th franchise Stanley Cup championship.
 During the on ice post-game celebrations Detroit captain Nicklas Lidström passed the Stanley Cup to Drake first.

 On July 15, 2008, Drake announced his retirement from the NHL.

 Personal

-Dallas Drake grew up in Rossland, British Columbia, he lives with his family in Traverse City, Michigan and still spends time in Marquette, Michigan.
-He has four children, Jakson, Delaney, Darby, and Dysen.
-Both Jakson and Delaney play youth hockey in Traverse City.
-Dallas Drake coaches Dysen's hockey team.
-His daughter Delaney Drake plays for the Wisconsin Badgers women's ice hockey team.
+Drake was born in Trail, British Columbia, but grew up in Rossland.

+Drake and his wife Amy reside in Traverse City, Michigan with their four children.

+His daughter Delaney previously played for the Wisconsin Badgers women's ice hockey team from 2014 to 2018.
 She was a member of the US squad that captured the gold medal at the 2017 IIHF World Women's U18 Championship.
 In addition, she scored a goal for the US in the gold medal game.
-Drake's daughter Darby is on the University of Nebraska Omaha swimming & diving team.
+His other daughter Darby is on the University of Nebraska Omaha swimming & diving team.

 Drake was inducted into the Northern Michigan University Hall of Fame in 2002.